Are you in Canada? Click here to proceed to the HK Canada website.

 Feedback Icon Feedback Get $15 Off

-This is an excerpt from Developing Power by NSCA -National Strength & Conditioning Association & Mike McGuigan.
+This is an excerpt from Developing Power-2nd Edition by NSCA -National Strength & Conditioning Association.

 Because work is a product of force and displacement, substitution leads to the following equation:

-Simplified further (because velocity = displacement ÷ time), we can once again rearrange the equation to what is commonly used or expressed by strength and conditioning practitioners as the equation for power:
+Simplified further (because velocity = displacement ÷ time), the equation can once again be rearranged to what is commonly used or expressed by strength and conditioning practitioners as the equation for power:

 Power (W) = force (N) × velocity (m/s)

-The current trend in strength and conditioning training to measure and report Pmean or Ppeak has led to the development of ballistic assessments (e.g., bench press throw and jump).
-During ballistic assessments, power is often calculated to understand the force - velocity profile of an athlete.
-However, one should understand that ballistic assessments should not be considered the measurement of power.
-Instead, one may measure Pmean or Ppeak during these ballistic activities.
-In fact, system power could technically be measured during any activity except for those that are isometric, where velocity is zero and therefore power is zero.
-Further, when measuring power, it is critical to fully describe the methods of measurement (discussed in the next section) so the results can be interpreted within the correct context.
-Other variables, such as force and velocity, should also be presented because power is the mechanical construct of force and velocity.
-Therefore, to correctly interpret power as a measured variable, one must understand the combination of force and velocity changes that elicit the measured power output (see chapter 1 and subsequent section on advantages and drawbacks of power assessment).
+The current trend among strength and conditioning professionals to measure and report Pmean or Ppeak has led to the development of ballistic assessments (e.g., bench press throw and vertical jumps) (54).
+During ballistic assessments, power is often calculated to understand the force–velocity profile of an athlete.
+However, ballistic assessments should not be considered the measurement of power.
+For example, jump height is often incorrectly assumed to be an indirect measure of leg power, but it is the net impulse (if deconstructing the jump using the impulse–momentum theorem) and the mechanical work (if deconstructing the jump using the work–energy theorem—see chapter 1) produced during the propulsive phase of the jump that dictates jump height (40).
+Previously reported moderate to large correlations between propulsion power and jump height are artificially inflated due to the almost perfect association (r = 0.83-0.94) between the propulsion velocity that coincides with the instant of the Ppeak and the subsequent jump height (40).
+Accordingly, a higher propulsion velocity at the instant of the Ppeak will lead to a greater velocity at takeoff, which in turn directly dictates vertical jump height (35, 45).
+Thus, instead, the Pmean or Ppeak may be measured during ballistic activities.
+In fact, system power could technically be measured during any activity except for those that are isometric, where velocity is zero and power is therefore zero.
+Furthermore, when measuring power, it is critical to fully describe the methods of measurement (discussed in the next section) so that the results can be interpreted within the correct context.
+Other variables, such as force and velocity, should also be presented, because power is the mechanical construct of force and velocity (49).
+Therefore, to correctly interpret power as a measured variable, it is necessary to understand the combination of force and velocity changes that elicit the measured power output.